pisv/gethandly.wiki-playground/Step-Two.md

 The method `buildStructure` should initialize the given `SourceElementBody` based on the given AST and the given source string from which the AST was created.
-All the descendant elements of the source file are to be placed in the given `newElements` map as handle/body pairs.
+The descendant elements of the source file are to be placed into the given `newElements` map as handle/body pairs.

 The class `SourceElementBody` extends the class `Body` and implements the interface `ISourceElementInfo`.
 It holds cached structure and properties for